 New investors also frequently overlook great locations that feature older properties, which may involve heavy redevelopment costs upfront but have high potential to attract high-quality tenants down the road.
 These types of properties can represent good long-term value for investors.

 The most common pitfall new investors fall into is underestimating the true costs associated with a property.
 Investors must assess if the income reported by the previous landlord is accurate.
 It is also critical for investors to properly asses the condition of the property and the associated repair costs that may be required.
 If restoration costs are too high, rent may not be enough to recover the investment price.
 A trusted commercial real estate agent can provide an accurate assessment of the potential of a property and help newcomers to commercial real estate avoid these common mistakes.

 The benefits to owning versus leasing are very specific to the individual or corporation.
 Every business has different needs and sometimes it is the relative maturity or structure of the business that will dictate whether owning or leasing property is the best choice.
 Owning real estate may provide greater flexibility to make improvements to the property that will help grow the business and may also provide a vehicle to borrow against in the future.
 Choosing to buy a property rather than lease is a decision that can only be made on a case by case basis.

-Click the button below to learn more about RE/MAX Commercial or for additional information on investing in a commercial property.
 RE/MAX Commercial practitioners provide the extensive services you need to reach your commercial real estate goals.
 Not only do they have the experience, knowledge, and independence required to help you find the commercial space you are looking for, they have imagination and innovation to help you advance your business from the ground up.